InstaPy/InstaPy/README.md

 session = InstaPy(username=insta_username, password=insta_password, proxy_address='8.8.8.8', proxy_port=8080)
 ```

-To use proxy with authentication you should firstly generate proxy_chrome_extension (works only with headless_browser=False).
+To use proxy with authentication you should firstly generate proxy chrome extension (works only with Chrome and headless_browser=False).

 ```python
 from proxy_extension import create_proxy_extension